Miniconomy: General information

-In Miniconomy, the player starts with 1000 I-Shell, (the Miniconomy currency) 100 liters of gasoline and 10 skill points, which he can use to specialize in the production and sale of products.
+In Miniconomy, the player starts with 1000 I-Shell, (the Miniconomy currency) 100 liters of gasoline and 10 skill points, which can then be used to specialize in the production and sale of products.
 There is also a possibility to start a Miniconomy Corporation, an actual second, third, etc. business (only available when you are a PM member).
-You become a Premium Member by purchasing it via credits, a currency that can be purchased with real money.
+A Premium Membership is only available by purchasing it via credits, a currency that can be purchased with real money.

 Miniconomy has rounds which last three weeks, with one week breaks in between them allowing for new political positions to be chosen and for the implementation of new features by the Federals & Wouter (the actual game masters).
 Miniconomy also has special trading rounds 1–2 times a year were traders are given certain tasks or goals to achieve.
 An example of this is a round where the team with the most I-Shells wins.